phoemur/wgetter/README.md

 Changelog
 ========

+0.3 (2014-03-08)
+ * Added the option to set download's output directory

 0.2 (2014-03-06)
  * Init version, uses urllib2 instead of urlretrieve (deprecated), reads in chunks with network transfer rate calculation.